guillaume-salle/SNA/README.md

 # Stochastic Numerical Analysis (SNA) Experiment Framework

-This framework is designed to run and benchmark various stochastic optimization algorithms on synthetic datasets, with a primary focus on linear regression problems.
-It features integration with Weights & Biases (WandB) for experiment tracking and visualization.
+This framework is designed for running, comparing, and analyzing various stochastic optimization algorithms.
+It is primarily focused on second-order methods and is equipped with seamless [Weights & Biases (WandB)](https://wandb.ai/) integration for robust experiment tracking and visualization.

 ## Prerequisites

-*   Python 3.9+
+- Python 3.9+
-*   A Weights & Biases account (if you want to log results online).
+- A Weights & Biases account for logging results online.

 ## Setup

-1.  **Clone the Repository (if applicable)**
+1.  **Clone the Repository**
     ```bash
     git clone <your-repo-url>
     cd <your-repo-directory>